-If parents have any concerns relating to attendance or lateness that they wish to discuss, they should contact Mrs Jo Moult in the first instance.
+If parents have any concerns relating to attendance or lateness that they wish to discuss, they should contact the Head Teacher, Mrs Jo Moult in the first instance.
 School staff are committed to working with parents as the best way to ensure as high a level of attendance as possible.
 Equally, parents have a duty to make sure that their children attend.

-School Targets for 2023-24
+School Targets for 2024-25